Documentation Index

 # Optional parameters:

-excludes=[], # List of the files to be excluded
+excludes=[], # List of files to exclude

 parallel=1, # Number of parallel workers